learning-zone/java-basics/multithreading-questions.md

 * Implementing Runnable makes your class more flexible.
 If you extend Thread then the action you’re doing is always going to be in a thread.
 However, if you implement Runnable it doesn’t have to be.
 You can run it in a thread, or pass it to some kind of executor service, or just pass it around as a task within a single threaded application.

 #### Q. What is the difference between Process and Thread?
+Both processes and threads are independent sequences of execution.
+The typical difference is that threads (of the same process) run in a shared memory space, while processes run in separate memory spaces.

+**Process**

+* An executing instance of a program is called a process.
+* Some operating systems use the term **task** to refer to a program that is being executed.
+* A process is always stored in the main memory also termed as the primary memory or random access memory.
+* Therefore, a process is termed as an active entity.
+It disappears if the machine is rebooted.
+* Several process may be associated with a same program.
+* On a multiprocessor system, multiple processes can be executed in parallel.
+* On a uni-processor system, though true parallelism is not achieved, a process scheduling algorithm is applied and the processor is scheduled to execute each process one at a time yielding an illusion of concurrency.

+**Thread**

+* A thread is a subset of the process.
+* It is termed as a **lightweight process**, since it is similar to a real process but executes within the context of a process and shares the same resources allotted to the process by the kernel.
+* Usually, a process has only one thread of control – one set of machine instructions executing at a time.
+* A process may also be made up of multiple threads of execution that execute instructions concurrently.
+* Multiple threads of control can exploit the true parallelism possible on multiprocessor systems.
+* On a uni-processor system, a thread scheduling algorithm is applied and the processor is scheduled to run each thread one at a time.
+* All the threads running within a process share the same address space, file descriptors, stack and other process related attributes.
+* Since the threads of a process share the same memory, synchronizing the access to the shared data within the process gains unprecedented importance.

 #### Q. What are the benefits of multi-threaded programming?
 #### Q. What is difference between user Thread and daemon Thread?
 #### Q. How does thread communicate with each other?